thingsdb/ThingsDocs/v0/content/procedures-api/run.md

 The **run(..)** function may also be used to *run* a [timer](../../timers-api/run).
 {{% /notice %}}

+If the procedure name is not dynamic, you do need the `run(..)` function but instead you may call the procedure as a function call.

 This function does *not* generate an [event](../../overview/events).

 ### Function